JanHerca/urantiapedia/output/wikijs/en/article/Al_Lockett/Living_the_Will_of_the_Father_Walking_the_Talk.md

 Paper 108 talks about the mission of the Thought Adjusters:

 > _The mission of the Thought Adjusters to the human races is to represent, to be, the Universal Father to the mortal creatures of time and space; that is the fundamental work of the divine gifts.
-Their mission is also that of elevating the mortal minds and of translating the immortal souls of men up to the divine heights and spiritual levels of Paradise perfection._ [[UB 108:0.1](/en/The_Urantia_Book/108#p0_1)]
+Their mission is also that of elevating the mortal minds and of translating the immortal souls of men up to the divine heights and spiritual levels of Paradise perfection._ <a id="a120_370"></a>[[UB 108:0.1](/en/The_Urantia_Book/108#p0_1)]

 Again the key element is perfection, but they go on to say:

 > _The Mystery Monitors are not thought helpers; they are thought adjusters.
-They labor with the material mind for the purpose of constructing, by adjustment and spiritualization, a new mind for the new worlds and the new name of your future career._ [[UB 108:5.5](/en/The_Urantia_Book/108#p5_5)]
+They labor with the material mind for the purpose of constructing, by adjustment and spiritualization, a new mind for the new worlds and the new name of your future career._ <a id="a124_251"></a>[[UB 108:5.5](/en/The_Urantia_Book/108#p5_5)]

 Their mission chiefly concerns the future life, not this life.
 They are called heavenly helpers, not earthly helpers: